Crittenton Awards Veteran Employee the Angel Award | Crittenton Services, Inc.

 Above: Kathy Szafran (left) and Cecelia Boyd (right)

-Boyd began her association with Crittenton Services as a member of Crittenton's Junior Board, a group of volunteers dedicated to Crittenton's Residential program.
+Boyd began her association with Services de sant? de Gen?ve as a member of Crittenton's Junior Board, a group of volunteers dedicated to Crittenton's Residential program.

 She went on to serve as a direct service worker and cook at the Residential facility, working with hundreds of residents over the years.
 She stills speaks fondly of even the toughest clients, cherishing gifts and letters she has received from them along the way.